dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 **Ryan**: blah blah (one sentence explanation)
 **Me**: Based on what you just said DEF is a better option than *ABC*, should we try *DEF* instead?
 **Ryan**: I'll get back to you.
+Bye.

-Bye. but went instead to my then manager, Kevin.
+Only that he never got back to me, but went instead to my then manager, Kevin.
 Next day Kevin came along:

 **Kevin**: Hi, Ryan came to me yesterday ...
 **Me**: I do not understand why.
 He must have given you his arguments, which you will repeat to me along with your understanding of the situation.
 Yes?